 - Use body language to reflect a positive listening attitude

 - Create a listening mindset using framing, positive intent, and focus

-- Be genuine in your communications
+- Be genuine in their communications

 - Ask questions, probe for information, and use paraphrasing techniques